How much regulation do we need from genomes to society?: Discussion

 \section{Discussion}

-We have proposed a conceptual framework for unifying the prediction of regulatory costs across biological and socioeconomic systems by examining the interactions of fundamental features, size and internal structure.
+We have proposed a conceptual framework for unifying the conceptualization of regulatory costs across biological and socioeconomic systems by examining the interactions of fundamental features, size and internal structure.
 We also conducted an empirical analysis of regulatory costs across these systems.
 Our findings indicate that the variation of regulatory functions with system size depends significantly on the system's structure.
-The exponents range from nearly 2 for regulatory genes in bacteria, which have a well-mixed internal structure, to sublinear scaling for managers in hierarchically organized human organizations, such as federal agencies and universities.
-By characterizing regulatory functions based on their underlying mechanisms rather than the system type, our work represents a first step toward a unified understanding of maintenance functions across diverse systems.
+The exponents range from 1.65 for regulatory genes in bacteria, which have a well-mixed internal structure and genes located on a single chromosome, to sublinear scaling for managers in hierarchically organized human organizations, such as federal agencies and universities.
+By characterizing regulatory functions based on their underlying mechanisms rather than the system type, our work represents a first step toward a unified understanding of regulatory costs across diverse systems.

-Our conceptual model is based on the simplest assumptions about cost factors, intended to lay the groundwork for more advanced theories in the future, These future models should incorporate more accurate cost estimates tailored to different system types through empirical measurements.
+Our conceptual model is based on the simplest assumptions about cost factors, intended to lay the groundwork for more advanced theories in the future.
+These future models should incorporate more accurate cost estimates tailored to different system types through empirical measurements.
 For example, in hierarchical human organizations, the cost of regulators within compartments should also be factored into future models.
-In biological systems, more precise cost calculations should consider the frequency of gene expression, which plays a critical role in determining the energetic cost in the cell.
+In biological systems, more precise cost calculations should consider the frequency of gene expression, which plays a critical role in determining the energetic cost in the cell \cite{kempes2016evolutionary,kempes2017drivers,lynch2015bioenergetic}.